 Let’s convert this standard form quadratic into vertex form,

-The vertex’s x formula 2a−b comes from the quadratic formula
+formula comes from the quadratic formula

 So the quadratic in vertex form is